lunarway/postgresql-controller/README.md

 # PostgreSQL controller

+**BE AWARE** This is under active development and not ready for production in any way.
+More features described in this readme are goals more than implemented functionality of the controller at the moment.

 This is a Kubernetes controller for managing users and their access rights to a PostgreSQL database instance.
 Its purpose is to make a codified description of what users have access to what databases and for what reason along with providing an auditable log of changes.